cheehoong/pi-ZERO-volumio-epaper/README.md

 </p>
 <p>
-- Change new SD-card
+- Change new SD-card (could be faulty SD-card)
 </p>
 <p>
-- Setup your new SD-card on raspberry pi 3/4, (basic setup + wifi) then move the SD-card to your Raspberry pi ZERO
+- Setup your SD-card on raspberry pi 3/4, (basic setup + wifi) then move the SD-card to your Raspberry pi ZERO
 </p>
 </details>